Start With the Bottleneck, Not the Task List

 - output improves week to week

-This is the real benefit.
+This is the real benefit of adding execution capacity.

 What Scaling Companies Need to Get Right